Sobeys in-store checklist

 Incentives for actively tracking points and potential for shoppers to receive exclusive awards for using the checklist.
 This was an area that would make sense to revisit later on when a native check-out gets implemented.

-As a group, we each came up with several ideas before reconvening to discuss a solution.
 After several rounds of brainstorming, we determined that the user journey was comprised of two distinct phases: 1) building the grocery list, and 2) tracking its completion during in-store shopping.

 We landed on a toggle feature to switch between the two phases.
 However, I realized there were still some kinks to smooth out in how users transitioned between these modes.